 - If you haven't saved the invoice, just click into the text field and edit as needed

-- If you have saved the invoice, click Edit and you will then be able to edit the text field as needed
+- If you have saved the invoice, click More > Edit and you will then be able to edit the text field as needed

-If you would prefer to have the full service code description display on the invoice, go to My Account > Settings > Billing and Services and select Use Appointment Service and Description under Invoice Settings.
+If you'd prefer to have the full service code description display on the invoice, go to Settings > Billing & Services and select Use Appointment Service and Description under Invoice Settings.

 Note: You can always edit invoices individually after you generate them.